anirudhakarwa/ML-Projects/README.md

 ## ML-Projects ##
 ### General ML Projects for Practice/Hands On/Fun!!! ###

-Not all projects have a complete end to end solution with step in detail.
-For example, a project is aimed at doing just one of the following
+Not all projects have a complete end to end solution/analysis with each step in detail.
+For example, a project might be aimed at doing just one of the following only (or might be doing some or all of them)
 * Throw everything at a model and see the output (no data preprocessing).
 * Learn data cleaning and feature engineering
 * Learn to draw inferences from exploratory data analysis/plots.